Skip to content

 finally:

-logging.info("Job %s has finished.", context.job.id)
+logging.info("Job %s finished", context.job.id)

 app = Jobify(middleware=[LoggingMiddleware()])